deatrich/linux-home-server/linux-server.md

      known as 'Indicator Applet Complete'

  - the bottom panel has:
-   - on the left, a 'show desktop' button
+   - on the left: a 'show desktop' button
-   - on the left, a window list area, where current open windows as shown
+   - on the left: a window list area, where current open windows as shown
-   - on the right, a workspace area with 4 workspaces
+   - on the right: a workspace area with 4 workspaces
-   - a trash can button
+   - on the right: a trash can button

 You may like this setup; but here is a small exercise to give you a quick start in making modifications.